DongzeHE/scpca-docs/docs/download_files.md

 ## QC Report

-A QC report will be included as an html file in the download for each library that has been processed.
-The QC report serves as a general overview for each library, including processing information along with summary statistics and general visualizations of the gene expression data.
+The included QC report serves as a general overview of each library, including processing information, summary statistics and general visualizations of cell metrics.

 ## Metadata

-Metadata will be provided in two ways.
+Metadata is provided in two ways.
-The `libraries_metadata.csv` will include a tab-separated value (TSV) table with each library represented by a row and associated metadata reported in the subsequent columns.
+The `libraries_metadata.csv` file is a comma-separated table with one row per library and the following columns.
-Metadata that will be included for every sample include:

 | column_id       | contents                                                       |
 |-----------------|----------------------------------------------------------------|